Wesleyan-Media-Project/fb_ads_import/README.md

 ## Exclusion of duplicate records

-Most of the fields in the ad record are permanent and do not change between requests: page id, funding byline, ad creative text, ad links, ad delivery start time, and so on.
-There are also several fields that get updated and reflect the performance of an ad: the `spend` and `impressions` fields reprot the range of the spend and impressions, respectively.
-The demographic distribution and regional distribution fields report the percentages of ad views across groupins of users by demographic characteristic (age, sex) or their state of residence.
+Most of the fields in an ad record get their values at the time the ad is created and do not change between API requests: page id, funding byline, ad creative text, ad links, ad delivery start time, and so on.
+There are also several fields that get updated and reflect the performance of an ad: the `spend` and `impressions` fields reprot the ranges of the spend and impressions, respectively.
+The demographic distribution and regional distribution fields report the percentages of ad views across groupings of users by demographic characteristic (age, sex) or their state of residence.

 To save disk space in the database, the scripts will insert an ad record only if the ad is entirely new or the if the ad is already in the database but its record has changed.
 That means that any of the non-permanent fields - spend, impressions, distributions - have changed.